Tigers hold off Wolves in fourth quarter comeback

 Later, with 4:37 minutes remaining, Green River senior forward Drew Gibson cut the Tigers’ lead down to single digits with a series of post moves, forcing Rock Springs to call a timeout.

-The Wolves brought it within two points with about a minute left in the game when Rock Springs senior forward Tyson Davenport fouled Green River sophomore forward Cole Murray, who went one-for-two at the free throw line to make it a 65-63 game.
+The Wolves brought it within two points with about a minute left in the game when Rock Springs senior forward Tyson Davenport fouled Green River sophomore forward Cole Murray, who went 1 for 2 at the free-throw line to make it a 65-63 game.

 In an effort to take the lead, Green River fouled Rock Springs senior forward Jayson Cuadell eight times to put him on the foul line.